Prototype (1983 film): Plot synopsis

 Just before Christmas, a security guard discovers a top secret project has disappeared from a laboratory.
 It is an advanced humanoid robot with learning and analytical abilities, developed by a team led by irascible Nobel laureate Dr. Carl Forrester.
 He has taken the robot – named Michael – out for field testing at a department store then to his own home for dinner to see if the robot can fool his wife, Dorothy.
 Lab security escort Forrester and Michael back to the lab, to Dorothy’s puzzlement.

 Forrester’s associate, Gene Pressman, a scientist with ultra-liberal leanings, is ecstatic about the success of the unscheduled field test but Dr. Jarrett, the administrator of the lab, is furious at Forrester.
 After a confrontation with Forrester, Jarrett notifies the Pentagon that the prototype is ready for evaluation.
-After Forrester goes home for the night, military personnel enter the lab and take Michael.
+When Forrester goes home for the night, military personnel enter the lab and take Michael.

 Forrester and Pressman are angry that Jarrett allowed the Pentagon to take Michael.
-Once he returns, the entire team closely examines Michael to find out what the government did with him.
-They find that tests included shooting firearms.
-The pacifistic Forrester and Pressman believe that the military may use expendable robots like Michael as soldiers or even political assassins.
+Once Michael returns, the entire team closely examines him to find out what the government did with him.
+They find that tests included using firearms.
+The pacifistic Forrester and Pressman believe that the military may intend to use expendable robots like Michael as soldiers or even political assassins.
 General Keating from the Pentagon assures him that isn’t their intent, but Forrester is unconvinced.
+He argues that he feels as responsible for the moral implications of his creation as Oppenheimer and Fermi felt for theirs, having testified for the defense himself at Oppenheimer's hearings.

 At night, Forrester sneaks Michael out in his car after Pressman distracts the guard at the front desk.
 Forrester and Michael switch to a car Pressman rented and go on the run.
-When Forrester calls Dorothy from a gas station, she insists he hang up as Keating and other agents are there and trying to trace the call.
+When Forrester calls Dorothy from a payphone, she insists he hang up as Keating and government agents are there and trying to trace the call.